 Does a birthing ball help start labour?

-Midwife Hana explains “you can use a birthing ball to prepare for labour, or during labour, however, it doesn’t induce labour per se!
+Midwife Hana explains, “You can use a birthing ball to prepare for labour, or during labour.
+However, it doesn’t induce labour per se!
 In the early stages of labour, the birthing ball can bring on surges if a woman sits on the ball and does rotations or the circle exercise mentioned above.”

 How common are birthing balls in labour?

 There’s a reason why you’ll have heard a lot about them whilst getting your birth plan ready!
 According to Hana, “birthing balls are very common in labour.
 In fact, every single one of our birthing rooms are furnished with at least one if not two birthing balls.
 We’re crazy about birthing balls – they are such a wonderful tool and labour aid.
 I’d really recommend you make sure one features in your labour; if you’re planning a hospital birth, make enquiries to check that they have one, and buy one if you plan on a home birth.”